-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2021 reporting period and have not been early adopted by the Group.
-These standards are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
+Certain new accounting standards and interpretations have been published that are not mandatory for the year ended 31 December 2022 and have not been early adopted by the Group.
+These standards are not expected to have a material impact on the Group in the current or future reporting periods and on foreseeable future transactions.